| This part of the Who's Dot Who

 Media Lab's rival, part exploration of themes such as artificial

-the EFF and information that just wants to be free
+intelligence and the information marketplace. the EFF and information that just wants to be free

 For a personal perspective on the